 Used by 2.5 million small businesses worldwide, Quickbooks makes it easy to grow your business or access accounting services.

 Sage is a leading provider of payroll, accounting and payment systems for the world’s entrepreneurs.
 Sage Open Banking APIs enable bookkeeping automation, freeing up time and increasing efficiency.

 This financial provider makes sending money overseas cheaper and faster using real-time exchange rates.
 Borderless accounts make international travel and work a snap, allowing you to manage money seamlessly without fees or adverse exchange rates.

-This Swedish FinTech company facilitates fast, simple and secure online banking transactions.
+This Swedish FinTech company facilitates fast, simple and secure personal or business account online banking transactions.
 Trustly supports over 3,300 banks across 29 European countries and is a popular solution for e-commerce with its instant payment system.

 The social way to plan and be paid, the Vibe app is widely available and enables secure payments directly from the bank.
 It also provides a frictionless solution for marketplaces and merchants.